topcoder-platform/lookups-api/README.md

 ## Running tests

 Tables should be created before running tests.
-Note that running tests will clear all DynamoDB data and re-create Elasticsearch indices.
+Note that running tests will clear all DynamoDB data in test tables and re-create Elasticsearch test indices.

 ### Running unit tests